Are you ready for the end of the school year? These tips can help you keep your students focused ’til the end.

 While your main schedule should stay the same, try adding a little fun into your lesson plans.
 The variety can be just what students need to keep their attention where it should be.

 Incorporate games, turn lessons into art projects, and look for other fresh, new teaching techniques to keep everyone engaged.
+You might even get them moving around the building with something like this free school scavenger hunt or a variation of it.

 Turn to the veteran teachers at your school too.
 They’ll likely have a lot of ideas for you.
 Also, I’ve collected some fun and easy ideas on my End of the School Year board over on Pinterest, if you’re looking for something new.